top of page

 My expectations for the ideal broker operating in the stock market are:

-• must be regulated by FINRA
+• must be regulated (FINRA)

-• my funds should be insured by SPIC ($500k+ insurance)
+• my funds should be insured eg. by SPIC ($500k+ insurance)

 • should offer true 0% commission for users outside the US as well